datastax/ruby-driver/README.md

 [![Coverage Status](https://coveralls.io/repos/iconara/cql-rb/badge.png)](https://coveralls.io/r/iconara/cql-rb)
 [![Blog](http://b.repl.ca/v1/blog-cqlrb-ff69b4.png)](http://architecturalatrocities.com/tagged/cqlrb)

-_Please note that this is the readme for the development version and that some features described here might not yet have been released._
+_If you're reading this on GitHub, please note that this is the readme for the development version and that some features described here might not yet have been released.
+You can find the readme for a specific version either through [rubydoc.info](http://rubydoc.info/find/gems?q=cql-rb) or via the release tags ([here is an example](https://github.com/iconara/cql-rb/tree/v1.2.0))._

 # Requirements